SCHEDULE OF GARDEN OPEN DAYS

 Masses of Hydrangeas and Lilies, Water Lilies, Daylilies, flowering shrubs, pollinator plants, and perennials, sweeps of tall Phlox, basking turtles, frogs, Koi, and more.

-Tall Phlox, Water Lilies, Daylilies, Tree Lilies, flowering perennials pollinator plants, Dahlias, and more.
+Tree Lilies, a fragrance phantasmagora, Tall Phlox, Water Lilies, Daylilies, flowering perennials pollinator plants, and more.

 Featuring a lavish display of summer annual Coleus, autumn Chrysanthemums, berries, foliage plants, the rare native Frost Asters, blue Butterflies, Camellias and more.